 - Assessing management's determination of its areas of interest for consistency with the definition in AASB 6.
-This involved analysing the tenements in which the Group holds an interest in, the budgeted and future exploration programmes planned for the areas, made inquiries of management, reviewed the Group's ASX announcements and the Directors' minutes as to the Group's future plans for the areas. - For the area of interest, we assessed the Group's rights to tenure by corroborating to government registries/correspondences and evaluating agreements in place with other parties; and - We tested the additions to capitalised expenditure for the year by evaluating sample of recorded expenditure for consistency to underlying records, the requirements of the Group's accounting policy and requirements of AASB 6. - Evaluating the competence, capabilities and objectivity of management's experts in the evaluation of impairment triggers and considered the Director's assessment of potential indicators of impairment. - Assessing that disclosures relating to the capitalised exploration and evaluation assets are in accordance with Australian Accounting Standards
+This involved analysing the tenements in which the Group holds an interest in, the budgeted and future exploration programmes planned for the areas, made inquiries of management, reviewed the Group's ASX announcements and the Directors' minutes as to the Group's future plans for the areas. - For the area of interest, we assessed the Group's rights to tenure by corroborating to government registries/correspondences and evaluating agreements in place with other parties; and - We tested the additions to capitalised expenditure for the year by evaluating sample of recorded expenditure for consistency to

+Why Significant How our audit addressed the key audit matter underlying records, the requirements of the Group's accounting policy and requirements of AASB 6.
+Evaluating the competence, capabilities and objectivity of management's experts in the evaluation of impairment triggers and considered the Director's assessment of potential indicators of impairment.
+Assessing that disclosures relating to the capitalised exploration and evaluation assets are in accordance with Australian Accounting Standards

-2. Recoverability of development properties - Note 14
+2. Recoverability of development properties - Note 17

-Why significant
+Why Significant

 Land held for development and resale is measured at the lower of cost and net realisable value.
-As at 30 June 2020, Development properties were valued at a net realisable value of \$996,000.
+As at 30 June 2022, Development properties were valued at a net realisable value of \$996,000.